radomir-radionov/radomir-radionov/README.md

 ### Hello World 👋

 I'm a Front-end React Developer.

+Junior specialist in IT with a big wish to work, learn and develop.
+My approach is full understanding
+a process of entire software development lifecycle.
+I aim to write clean, scalable and easy to testing code,
+only latest technologies.

 <h2 align="left" id="macropower-tech">Favorite Tech</h2>